ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An SUEID is similar to an LDevID.
 They change on device life-cycle events.

-[IDevID] describes much of this permanence as resistant to attacks that seek to change the ID.
+{{IEEE.802.1AR}} describes much of this permanence as resistant to attacks that seek to change the ID.
-Since EAT is for use on a range of device from high-security device to low-security devices, permanence can't be described this way here.
-Also, EAT is a protocol document that doesn't specify an implementation.
-By contrast, IDevID is primarily an implementation document, not a protocol document.
-It would be out of place for EAT to specify resistance to attacks.
-What description there is of resistance to attacks is correctly in the security consideration section.
+IDevID permanence can be described this way because {{IEEE.802.1AR}} is oriented around the definition of an implementation with a particular level of defense against attack.

+EAT is not defined around a particular implementation and must work on a range of devices that have a range of defenses against attack.
+EAT thus can't be defined permanence in terms of defense against attack.
-Thus, EAT describes permanence primarily in terms of the operational design of implementations of UEID and SUEID.
+EAT's definition of permanence is in terms of operations and device lifecycle.

 ## IDevID as an attestation key